opensearch-project/documentation-website/_clients/go.md

 ## Deleting a document

-You can delete a document as follows:
+You can delete a document using the `DeleteRequest` method:

 ```go
 delete := opensearchapi.DeleteRequest{